S-AI-F/MyWebSite/content/authors/admin/_index.md

   - course: PhD in Geo-science
     institution: University of Grenoble
     year: 2016
-  - course: MEng in Environmental Psyhology
+  - course: MEng in Environmental Psychology
     institution: University of Nîmes
     year: 2013
   - course: MEng in Architecture and Urban Planning